hustle2live/abz-landing/README.md

 # Hello,

-#### This is the Test task is performed exclusively for the customer company.
-Will be deleted after review
+#### This test task is completed only for the customer company and will be deleted after a review

 ## Used technologies: